nikitab724/Maze/README.md

 **Usage**
 **Generate a Maze**

-To generate a maze, run the Maze.java file and provide the desired dimensions (n x m) as input.
+To generate a maze, run the Maze.java file and provide the desired dimensions (n x m) as input through the use of the sliders.
 The generated maze will be stored as a matrix, with each cell containing information about the walls present or absent.

 **Solve the Maze**

-To solve the maze, run the solve_maze.py script.
-The script will output a path in the form of directions (S, E, N, W), representing South, East, North, and West respectively.
+To solve the maze, click the 'Show Path' button.
+The script will output a path in the form of directions (S, E, N, W), representing South, East, North, and West respectively and will visually show you the path.

 **Visualize the Maze and Path**